-Throughout the year ending 31 July 2021, the College's Remuneration Committee comprised six members of the Corporation.
+Throughout the year ending 31 July 2022, the College's Remuneration Committee comprised six members of the Corporation.
 The Committee's responsibilities are to make recommendations to the Board on the remuneration and benefits of the Principal and other senior post-holders.
+The College has adopted the AoC's Senior Staff Renumeration Code.

-Details of senior post holders' remuneration for the year ended 31 July 2021 are set out in note 7 to the financial statements.
+Details of senior post holders' remuneration for the year ended 31 July 2022 are set out in note 7 to the financial statements.